sthbrx/sthbrx.github.io/content/blog/2023-11-28-context-switching-tasks-on-powerpc.markdown

 It is often useful to have multiple units of execution share things like memory and open files though: this is what threads provide.
 A process can be 'split' into multiple threads, each backed by its own kernel task.
 These threads can share resources that are normally isolated between processes.
-In the lense of multithreading, a 'process' as above is really a 'process group' containing one or more threads.

 The thread creation mechanism is very similar to process creation.
 The `clone()` family of syscalls allow creating a new thread that shares resources with the